 - Art therapy

-At our dual diagnosis treatment programs in Arizona, we intrinsically weave life skills training, including social interaction, into all aspects of treatment.
-Clients are encouraged to set their own goals while our dedicated staff of professionals provides support and assistance in ensuring these goals work in conjunction with therapeutic goals.
-Viewpoint provides vocational and career counseling, as well as access to the numerous educational facilities available around each of our locations.
+At our dual diagnosis treatment center, we intrinsically weave life skills training, including social interaction, into all aspects of treatment.
+Clients are encouraged to set their own goals while our dedicated team of professionals provides support and assistance in ensuring these goals work in conjunction with therapeutic goals.
+Viewpoint provides vocational and career counseling, as well as access to the numerous educational facilities available around our location.

 “I have been to 13 treatment centers, and this one by far has been the most help to me.
 Viewpoint has such caring staff.
 The owners are absolutely amazing.
 They care to such a great deal for the clients.
 Their services are absolutely phenomenal.
 I suffer from trauma, and mental health.
 They have helped me grow tremendously.
 If it wasn’t for the work I put in here, enabled by this place, I do not know where I would be in life.
 Or if I would even be here.
 If you or your children are suffering from addiction do not hesitate to give them a call.
 I’d rate 10 stars if I could.
 If your hurting don’t wait.
 There is hope!”